-Where Asia-Pacific coffees are steeped in spices, and African coffees are more citrusy and floral, Brazilian coffee is full of warm, chocolaty notes.
+Where Asia-Pacific coffees are steeped in spices, and African coffees are more citrusy and floral, coffee from Brasil is full of warm, chocolaty notes.

 Another good idea is to familiarize yourself with the “Fair Trade” label.
 If this label is displayed on a product, it means that the company has committed to ethical employment practices.
 Even better, it means the company has been held to that commitment standard, by undergoing regular evaluations.
 Some Fair Trade Brazilian coffee brands to consider are Fresh Roasted Coffee, or Wilderness Coffee.

 Fair Trade brands often support good causes.
-Cafe Femenino, for example, is a Brazilian coffee brand that empowers women, by giving them a more active role in running their farms.
+Cafe Femenino, for example, is a brand that empowers women, by giving them a more active role in running their farms.

 Many Brazilian farmers are ditching coffee, due to the ever worsening drought conditions.